kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 - Decide the LWS gate default independently of upstream maturity;
   `GenericWorkload` being Beta does not by itself justify default-on.
 - Document a migration plan for the legacy implicit provider mode.
+- Demonstrate that Phase-1 objects remain flat and valid after Alpha-2 or Beta upgrades.

 **GA**

 - Depend only on stable upstream runtime and controller-integration contracts.
 - Have no known data-loss, orphaning, or scheduling-safety issues across upgrade, downgrade, rollout, resizing, and deletion.
-- Provide a supported hierarchical design for LWS integrations that require CompositePodGroup, or document it as a separate graduated feature.
+- Provide supported CompositePodGroup materialization for the hierarchy already represented by the LWS API, or graduate it as a separately gated feature.
 - Remove the LWS feature gate only after the provider and API compatibility contracts are stable.